 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Adrian is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Adrian is a city of professionals, service providers, and managers.
 There are especially a lot of people living in Adrian who work in teaching (32.26%), food service (15.05%), and healthcare (10.75%).

-A relatively large number of people in Adrian telecommute to their jobs.
-Overall, about 11.83% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 11.83% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Adrian’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.